 Speaking of which, remember when a staggering one hundred titles got pushed through Greenlight in that huge batch?
 Well, history actually repeated itself, both a second and a third time!
-Given the frequency of greenlit batches, I can’t help but wonder if Valve is trying to tell us something?
+Given the frequency of greenlit batches, I can’t help but wonder if Valve is trying to tell us something.
 Or maybe I’m just being paranoid.
-Not that it matters either way, as the games pushed through tend to be quite the interesting lot.
-The fact that many Greenlight submissions are from brand new developers is also rather impressive, given the $100 fee and all.
+Not that it matters either way, as the games pushed through tend to be quite an interesting lot.
+The fact that many Greenlight submissions are from brand-new developers is also rather impressive, given the $100 fee and all.
 Best of luck to them, I say.

 That about wraps up my ‘brief’ 2013 recap, which incidentally turned out a bit more console-centric than I had planned, but what can ya do?
 Oh, almost forgot: Fez 2 got canceled.
 Yup.
 That happened.
 Time for The Recap, and have yourself a happy New Year, dear reader!

 How peculiar.
 Someone must have snacked on my articles while I wasn’t paying attention, as the number seems rather low.
 Ah well.
 I did mention in The Indie Post that the holidays were a busy time for me, which makes for a far more plausible scenario than someone actually eating my writings.
 Then again… Nah!